Extraveganza

 Our Mission

 We're on a quest to find fun and exciting food and clothing that has not been produced through animal exploitation.
-Our mission is to make it as easy as possible for you to shop, eat and socialise with the 99.76% of the UK that is not vegan.
-We hope you enjoy our musings
+Our mission is to make it as easy as possible for you to shop, eat and socialise with the 95% of the UK that is not vegan, by making it easy for them to join you.

 Past musings